Art and Design

 Topics in year eight include: Art of Other Cultures, Mixed Media, Portraits, Food, Identity and Surrealism.

 Key Stage 4

-In years ten and eleven students are offered the opportunity to study GCSE Art and Design and GCSE Photography, both of which have proven to be very popular options.
+In years nine, ten and eleven students are offered the opportunity to study GCSE Art and Design and GCSE Photography, both of which have proven to be very popular options.
 Students will explore the work of artists, photographers and designers in further detail, developing their skills using an extensive range of mediums and techniques.

 Assessment for GCSE Art and photography:

 - Student Portfolio 60% of overall grade.
 The portfolio must show a selection of work undertaken during the programme of study and must include at least one extended project.

 - Externally set assignment 40% of overall grade.
 Students will receive a question paper in January of year 11.
 They will select a starting point and prepare for a ten hour exam which will take place in the spring term.